Skip to content

 Error 0xc0000185 is a Blue Screen of Death (BSOD) that appears during boot with the message “Your PC needs to be repaired” and “The Boot Configuration Data for your PC is missing or contains errors.”
 Windows can’t start because it can’t read the Boot Configuration Data (BCD) file.

-• Error 0xc0000185 means Windows cannot read the Boot Configuration Data (BCD) file and cannot start the operating system.
+• Error 0xc0000185 means Windows can’t read the Boot Configuration Data (BCD) file and can’t start the operating system.

-• Rebuilding BCD using four bootrec commands in Command Prompt resolves 70 to 80 percent of cases according to tested results.
+• Rebuilding BCD using four bootrec commands in Command Prompt resolves the majority of 0xc0000185 cases.

-• Running Startup Repair from a Windows installation USB fixes cases where bootrec commands fail, with a 50 to 60 percent success rate.
+• Running Startup Repair from a Windows installation USB fixes many cases where bootrec commands fail to clear the error.

 • Running CHKDSK with the /f /r flags repairs bad sectors on the hard drive that corrupted the BCD file in the first place.

-• A Windows installation USB is required for most fixes since PCs with this error typically cannot boot far enough to reach recovery options.
+• A Windows installation USB is required for most fixes since PCs with this error typically can’t boot far enough to reach recovery options.

 #What Causes Error 0xc0000185?